Tuesday, October 08, 2024

 Eastern Pondhawk female

 Their long leg spines help them catch and carry prey.
-This "athletic, swift-flying predator" often preys on damselflies, which are smaller and more dainty relatives of dragonflies.
+This "athletic, swift-flying predator" often hunts damselflies, which are smaller and more dainty relatives of dragonflies.

 Eastern Pondhawk male